luhm/learning-code/README.md

 This will be a mix between **TIL (Today I Learned)** and **100 days {coding}**.

-The TIL methodology helps me to build my documentation and the 100 days {coding} challenge helps me remember that my studies have a practical part that is necessary and gives meaning to all theory I am studying.
+The TIL methodology helps me build my documentation and the 100 days {coding} challenge helps me remember that my studies have a practical part that is necessary and gives meaning to all theory I am studying.

 ## TIL